jman985/UMN-Press-Twitter-Widget/README.md

 # University of Minnesota Press Twitter Widget

-Code for the application was provided Prime Digital Academy alumni.
+Source code for the U of M Twitter Widget application provided by Prime Digital Academy alumni.

 ## Prerequisites for initial setup